ol-iver/denonavr/README.md

 ## Usage with `async`

 Writing `async` and `await` methods are outside the scope of the documentation.
-You can test `async` usage from the Python REPL:
+You can test `async` usage from the Python REPL.
+In a terminal run:

 `python3 -m asyncio`

+The `asyncio` library should automatically be imported in the REPL.
+Import the `denonavr` library and set up your receiver.
+If you know the  IP address,

 ```
 >>> import asyncio